xcdkz/YT-Feeder/README.md

 # IMPORTANT

 There is an issue with bots &ldquo;advertising&rdquo; this project to random people on Discord, asking for stars and offering free Discord Nitro in exchange.
 I don&rsquo;t know who these people are and why they are doing that, but if you expect any kind of reward for starring my project, please don&rsquo;t do it.
-Having said that, I hope you enjoy my using my script 🙂
+Having said that, I hope you enjoy using my script 🙂

 <a id="orgb44430d"></a>